samus42/tkk/golgoroth.md

 As with the Warpriest, there is a [challenge mode](./gogorothchallenge.html) for this boss.
 But I recommend you read this first.

 Feel free to run around the area as you won't trigger anything.
 Pay particular attention to the corners near the entrance as that's where you're going to spend a lot of your time.
+Think about personalizing the space a bit.
 While you're wandering around your instincts are probably going to be warning you about being inside the pit in the center of the room.

 You have some damn good instincts.

 Eventually, as befits a true Guardian, who defends the light, you're going to see the glowing light in the center of the ceiling.
 And like any great protector of all that is good and light, you'll shoot it.

-At that point, Golgoroth will emerge from the floor because you just broke his heirloom light bulb that had been handed down from generation to generation of of ogres.
-Frankly this response shouldn't suprise you since you just spent the last section in near darkness.
+At that point, Golgoroth will emerge from the floor because you just broke his heirloom light bulb that had been handed down from generation to generation of of Ogres.
+Frankly this response shouldn't surprise you since you just spent the last section in near darkness.
 Light bulbs are a huge deal here.

 Bet you feel like a prick now.